Professor in Residence, Department of Architecture, GSD, Harvard University, Cambridge MA, USA

-Dean, School of Architecture, Rice University, Houston TX, USA
+Dean, Graduate School of Design, Harvard University, Cambridge MA, USA

 Sarah Whiting is the William Ward Watkin Professor and Dean of the Rice School of Architecture.
 Previously, she taught at Princeton University, Harvard's Graduate School of Design, the Illinois Institute of Technology, the University of Kentucky, the University of Florida.
 As a teacher, writer, and designer, her work revolves around architecture’s catalytic relationship to politics, economics, and society, focusing especially on the modern subject (individual as well as collective) and the way that this subject affects and is affected by architecture and the city.
 Whiting is particularly interested in the nature of public life as it is currently being reformulated in the buildings and urbanisms of the twenty-first century.